BAHIIM/project/README.md

 Create a Pull Request

 License
-This project is licensed under the MIT License.
+This project is licensed under the Team Bahiim|khalid|amine.
 See the LICENSE file for details.

+Authors
+Abderrahim Oulmaamer
+LinkedIn
+GitHub
+Khalid Benhamou
+LinkedIn
+GitHub
+Amine Bifden
+LinkedIn
+GitHub

+Screenshot

-For any questions or support, please contact oulmaamerabderrahim@gmail.com
+For any questions or support, please contact [oulmaamerabderrahim@gmail.com].